Canvas Native Charts

 -

-The Style section allows you to adjust the visual appearance of the chart, including the font settings, legend position, and bar radius.
+The Style section allows you to adjust the visual appearance of the chart, including the font settings, legend position and visibility (toggle on or off), and bar radius.
 In this section, you can also customize your chart with a personalized color palette.
 To do this, first create your custom palette in the Theme section.
 Once your personalized theme is ready, click the palette drop-down menu in this section, and select your new palette from the list.
 Watch the video below for a practical example:

 -

-In the Axes section, you can control gridline visibility by enabling or disabling X and Y axis gridlines.
+In the Axis section, you can control gridline visibility by enabling or disabling X and Y axis gridlines.
 Furthermore, here you can select a gridline style, and color.

 Additionally, you can further customize the chart's title, description, and axis titles.
 Click on the chart's title, description, or an axis title to open a draggable floating toolbar, where you can change the text color, adjust the font size, underline it, modify the alignment (left, center, or right), and adjust the font weight (regular, bold, medium, or italic).